 - Business travelers

-Partner categories are only available in seven countries, Australia, Brazil, France, Germany, Japan, United Kingdom, and the United states.
-As of today, you are still able to create ads using partner categories, but over the next few months the ability to do so will be removed.
+Partner categories are only available in seven countries, Australia, Brazil, France, Germany, Japan, the United Kingdom, and the United States.
+As of today, you are still able to create ads using partner categories, but over the next few months, the ability to do so will be removed.
 Below is a timeline of when and where they will be removed.

 October 1, 2018 – No campaigns will deliver to Partner Categories after this date.

 Along with the removal of partner categories, a new step will be added for when you are creating Custom audiences via third-party data, authentication via the Custom Audience Permission Tool.
 The custom audience permission tool will be going into effect sometime in May.
 What this means is through the tool, you are now responsible for obtaining consent to advertise to someone.
 Not much is known about the tool but in a few weeks, we will know for sure!

 Is the Glass Half Empty or Half Full?